Self-Love & Confidence

 It's completely and utterly a process with growing pains that are unfortunately not limited to the teenage years.
 So if you're not completely there yet, here are some things to keep in mind:

-If you guys would be interested in me talking more in depth about a specific aspect of self love or confidence (I’ve touched on body image in the past), please let me know.
+If you guys would be interested in me talking more in depth about a specific aspect of self love or confidence, please let me know.

 You are amazing, and you are more than good enough.